Skip to main content

 What Belongs in a Modern Welcome Kit?

-Let’s break down the most popular categories—based on real onboarding orders from Australian companies.
+Let’s look at the most popular categories, based on real onboarding orders from Australian companies.

-New hires today rely heavily on tech—so tech items instantly add value.
+Today’s new hires rely heavily on technology, so tech items add instant value.

 Must-Have Items: